aedanmc/travelo-hey/reports/Week3.md

 ## Agenda
 1. Get feedback on Architecture and Design
+    - MVC is not a good option for the implementation of our project, because of the way the view changes.
+We should look more into the definition of MVVM.
+    - The architeture doc for the back-end is really only the Node.js file.
+There are no class on components.
+We are using Express.js and other frameworks to retrieve the data from the database.
+    - The back-end is not very flexible and it seems hard to scale.
+In order to add additional features it would make things hard.
+Easier if we think about Object Oriented Programming to make the back-end more flexible.
+    - The structure of the doc is hard to follow.
+We need to keep track of the changes we make.
+Highlight the updates in the document.
 2. API keys - how to store them for use?
+    - Follow the guide
+    - There is a difference between deployment and production and each one has its own guideline
+    - For production, some of the secret keys will be included in the package.
 3. Next.js vs. React
+4. For the build system
+    - Use Docker (not really related to build system but it was a suggestion)

 ## Team Report